 The 350 runs every 30 minutes during peak hours and every hour at other times, from 6 a.m. to 11 p.m.
 Under the bus network redesign plan, the 350 is planned to be consolidated with the 80 bus route to create a one-seat bus ride from Burlington to Lechmere.

-Bigger network changes on hold
+Bigger network changes will wait

 Under the T's original "bus network redesign" plans, the new bus network was going to be implemented in phases over the course of five years.
 Phase one introduced several new frequent-service bus routes to Everett, Chelsea, Malden, Revere, and East Boston at the end of 2024; phase two was expected to implement redesigned routes in the City of Boston in 2025.